tkiraly/spec/spec.md

 #### 7.4.8 EU433 Default Settings

-The following parameters are recommended values for the EU863-870Mhz band.
+The following parameters are recommended values for the EU433band.

 |Variable name|Variable value|
 |---|---|